Chart courtesy of Felix Richter, Statista.com https://www.statista.com/chart/9454/retail-space-per-1000-people/

 But, is it right to hand-wring over Schultz’s departure as CEO?
 After all, things have not been pretty for investors since Mr. Jobs turned over Apple to his hand-picked successor Tim Cook.
 However, could this change mean something better is in store for shareholders?

-First, let’s address the very – and Starbucks was saved only by Mr. Schultz returning with his tremendous creativity and servant leadership.
+First, let’s address the very popular myth that when Mr. Schultz left Starbucks in 2000 his successors nearly destroyed the company – and Starbucks was saved only by Mr. Schultz returning with his tremendous creativity and servant leadership.
 While it is great propaganda for making the Schultz as hero story more appealing, it isn’t exactly accurate.

 His successor, Orin Smith, far outperformed Mr. Schultz, more than tripling the chain to over 9,000 stores and expanding revenue to over $5 billion in just four years!
 He expanded the original model internationally, began adding many new varieties of coffee and other drinks, and even added food.
 These enhancements were tremendously successful at bringing in additional revenue, even if the average store revenue fell as smaller stores were added in places like airports, hotels and entertainment venues.